 Professionals remove mold deposits and mold spores - they are trained and skilled in finding the source of an infiltration.
 The thing is, mold can be tricky, and it can easily find comfortable environments to thrive in.
 The ideal is dampness, moistness, and humidity (a perfect breeding ground).
 Once established, mold just needs to “feed”, and that could include drywall, wood, carpeting, and even wallpaper.
 Without proper removal, an infiltration will linger and spread.

-Inch-by-Inch Inspections offers professional mold removal, with technicians who are trained and certified.
+Inch-by-Inch Inspections offers professional mold removal in Toronto, with technicians who are trained and certified.
 From inspection, to removal, to remediation, the approach is comprehensive, getting to the root of the problem, and preventing additional damage from developing.
 Mold removal teams operate according to established industry standards, employing mold removal protocols that ensure safe and effective cleanup.
 With mold, a long-term remedy is required.

 The professionals at Inch-by-Inch expedite mold removal in a thorough, methodical manner.
 It begins with an inspection of the property, with specific emphasis on areas of evidence where mold may be present.
 Depending on the circumstances, there may be testing required for air quality and humidity.
 Home or business, it’s important to quickly establish whether the mold infiltration is dangerous and/or hazardous.
 This will have direct impact on the mold removal.